Common setbacks to adopting Agile project development

 This is a free online course that provides a brief overview of Agile and Scrum.
 At the end of the 30-minute course, you’ll receive a digital course completion certificate.

 edX offers a number of free Agile courses, such as Agile Leadership Principles.
 However, while the course is free, if you want to obtain an instructor-signed certificate with the institution's logo to verify completion, it’ll cost you.

-Similar to edX, udemy also offers a number of free Agile courses, such as Basics of Scrum, Agile and Project Delivery.
+Like edX, udemy also offers many free Agile courses, such as Basics of Scrum, Agile and Project Delivery.
 However, you won’t receive a certificate at the end of the course.

 The Scrum Training Institute gives away a free Scrum certification to one lucky person every quarter.
 While this is perhaps one of the best Scrum certifications available, it typically carries a cost of over $1,000 USD.

 If you’re looking for Agile certification for beginners, International Scrum Assembly offers free online training.
 While its free courses can help you prepare for several different Scrum or Agile certificates, the actual certificates require you to pay a fee.

 Agile is used by a growing number of companies across all industries.
 While technology is still the most common industry for Agile, finance, professional services, insurance, government, and many other sectors are also embracing it.

 Some of the most well-known companies that use Agile methodology are:

 - Amazon – Some form of Agile was present at Amazon as early as 1999, but it was between 2004 and 2009 that the organization achieved the widespread adoption of Scrum.
 It’s now one of the most common and well-known examples of Agile project management.